Dean and Professor of Law

 Ferruolo graduated magna cum laude from Wesleyan University and was a Rhodes Scholar at Oxford University.
 He is a member of the Order of the Coif.
 In 2006, BIOCOM awarded him with the William W. Otterson Service Award, presented for outstanding support of the life sciences industry in San Diego.
 In 2011, the Daily Journal listed him as one of the "Top 25 Biotech Lawyers in California."
 He was also selected for inclusion in the Corporate Law, Leveraged Buyouts and Private Equity Law, and Venture Capital Law categories of The Best Lawyers in San Diego.
 Ferruolo is listed in Chambers USA: America’s Leading Lawyers for Business in the Life Sciences category and in the biotechnology law category of The Best Lawyers in America.

-His book, The Origins of the University: The Schools of Paris and Their Critics (Stanford University Press, 1985), has been widely cited and remains the authoritative work on the subject.
+Ferruolo's publications include The Origins of the University: The Schools of Paris and Their Critics (Stanford University Press, 1985).